boschresearch/elias_aifbo/README.md

 `data/kaggle_dl/RBHU-2025-01/` etc.,
 so that the file structure complies with the format required by the `main.py` script).
 2. Do `uv run main.py`.
+3. Once run, this produces several outputs, among others the `submission_file.csv` which can then be uploaded to the competition

 For further details see `main.py` where all functions (using PyTorch) as well as a sample execution are gathered and described in more detail.